thepolarbear0818/blog/pages/docs/features.md

 - Include only privacy respecting search engines like [DuckDuckGo](https://duckduckgo.com/) and [Searx](https://searx.github.io/searx/).
-- Include [uBlockOrigin](https://ublockorigin.com/) and Tracking Protection in strict mode, to block trackers and ads.
+- Include [uBlockOrigin](https://ublockorigin.com/) with custom default filter lists, and Tracking Protection in strict mode, to block trackers and ads.
+- Strip tracking elements from URLs, both natively and through uBO.
 - Enable dFPI, also known as
   [Total Cookie Protection](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/).
 - Enable RFP which is part of the